Friday, March 27, 2009

 I thought it was a nice collection and I put it in a little box, to be stored as a little treasure.

-full of embroidery yarn, cotton, buttons and so on when he was in London.
+This reminded me of Antonio Marras, the fashion designer - who bought a small suitcase full of embroidery yarn, cotton, buttons and so on when he was in London.
 He kept the case intact with all its contents - and eventually it became a source of inspiration for his work.
 Another treasure!